German occupation of Belgium during World War II: Rationing

 Before the war, the Belgian government had planned an emergency system of rationing, which was implemented on the day of the German invasion.
 The German occupying authority used Belgium's reliance on food imports as a bargaining tool.
-The amount of food permitted to Belgian citizens was roughly two-thirds of that allowed to comparable German citizens and was amongst the lowest in occupied Europe.
+The amount of food permitted to Belgian citizens was roughly two-thirds of that allowed to comparable German citizens, amongst the lowest in occupied Europe.
 On average, scarcity of food led to a loss of five to seven kilograms of weight per Belgian in 1940 alone.

 A Belgian citizen was entitled to 225 g of bread each day, and 250 g of butter, 1 kg sugar, 1 kg meat and 15 kg of potatoes each month.
-Later in the war, even this was not always available and many civilians survived by fishing or by growing vegetables in allotments.
+Later in the war, even this was not always available and many civilians survived by fishing or growing vegetables in allotments.

 Because of the tight rationing, a black market in food and other consumer goods emerged.
 Food on the black market was extremely expensive.
 Prices could be 650 percent higher than in legal shops and rose constantly during the war.
 Because of the profits to be made, the black market spawned large and well-organised networks.
 Numerous members of the German administration were involved in the black market, stealing military or official supplies and reselling them.